About Melissa Harris-Perry

-On July 1 2014, Harris-Perry will return to her alma mater, Wake Forest University, as professor of Politics and International Affairs.
+On July 1, 2014, Harris-Perry returned to her alma mater, Wake Forest University, as professor of Politics and International Affairs.
 Harris-Perry has been named a Presidential Chair, an endowed position that recognizes and supports exceptional faculty who embody Wake Forest’s teacher-scholar ideas.
 Harris-Perry joins Wake Forest from Tulane University, where she has served on the faculty since 2011.
 She previously served on the faculties of the University of Chicago and Princeton University.

-Harris-Perry is founding director of the Anna Julia Cooper Project
+Harris-Perry is founding director of the Anna Julia Cooper Center

 on Gender, Race, and Politics in the South.

 Named for the foundational black feminist intellectual, activist, and educator of the early 20th century, the Anna Julia Cooper Center supports related programs, courses and research and will move with Harris-Perry to Wake Forest.